AnthonyTechnologies/python-styleguide/unit_tests.md

 class BaseObjectTestSuite(BaseClassTestSuite):
     """Base test suite for children of BaseObject.

-    This class provides common test functionality for child class of BaseObject, including tests_old_ for copying and pickling.
+    This class provides common test functionality for child class of BaseObject, including tests for copying and pickling.
 Subclasses should set the TestClass attribute and may override or extend the test methods.

     Attributes: